hpe-dev-incubator/hpe-dev-portal/content/event/nvidia-deep-learning-institute.md

 link: https://nvda.ws/3yZCYkE
 width: large
 ---
-## Get a free course on AI, HPC or Data Science
+## Get a free course on AI, HPC or Data Science from NVIDIA

-Learn to solve the world’s most challenging problems.

-Scan the QRCode, submit your details and get a free online course from NVIDIA Deep Learning Institute.
+Advance your knowledge in AI, accelerated computing, accelerated data science, graphics, and simulation with a free NVIDIA Deep Learning Institute course.